Zhong-Lab-UCSD/iMARGI-Docker/docs/source/step_by_step_illustration.md

 - `pairtools dedup`: Mark and de-duplications in the `.pairs` file.
 - `pairtools select`: Filter out those read pairs which are marked as duplications, multiple mappings and 5' most end was not unique mapped.
 We used a long filter string designed for iMARGI, don't change it.

+There will be `pipelineStats_xx.log` file in the output directory.
+It reports some basic statistics of the parsing results, such as total number of read pairs, unique mapped read pairs and valid RNA-DNA interactions.

 > **Filtering strategies**
 >